amirbibi/learn-english-with-ai/README.md

 ## 🤝 Contributing

-I welcome contributions to Learn English with AI!
+We welcome contributions to Learn English with AI!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)